jorgebucaran/hyperapp/README.md

 [![Travis CI](https://img.shields.io/travis/hyperapp/hyperapp/master.svg)](https://travis-ci.org/hyperapp/hyperapp) [![npm](https://img.shields.io/npm/v/hyperapp.svg)](https://www.npmjs.org/package/hyperapp) [![Slack](https://hyperappjs.herokuapp.com/badge.svg)](https://hyperappjs.herokuapp.com "Join us")

-Hyperapp is a JavaScript library for building web applications.
+Hyperapp is a JavaScript micro-framework for building web applications.

 * **Minimal** — We have aggressively minimized the concepts you need to understand while remaining on par with what other frameworks can do.
 * **Pragmatic** — Hyperapp holds firm on the functional programming front when managing your state, but takes a pragmatic approach to allowing for side effects, asynchronous actions, and DOM manipulations.